kenobech/Excel-LookUp/README.md

 # Excel-LookUp Project.
-This project shows how xlook and vlookup is used in data analysis.
+This project shows how xlookup and vlookup is used in data analysis.